AnandChowdhary/writing/honors-biology.md

 ##### panpsychism

+The word "panpsychism" literally means that everything has a mind.
+However, in contemporary debates it is generally understood as the view that mentality is fundamental and ubiquitous in the natural world.

+(Goff, Seager, Allen-Hermanson, 2010).

-Since there are is no experimental evidence to either prove or disprove panpsychism, though vagues a
+Since there are is no experimental evidence to either prove or disprove panpsychism, though vague as its definition may be, living things are used as a starting point.

 #### living things & energy
 A more common starting point is with the living things.
 A living thing, or a self, is a part of the universe that sustains itself and makes more of its kind.
 To do so, it needs energy.
 And this is where an awareness of the world comes in handy.